Monday

 Healthful Benefits of Hops

-The xanthohumol in hops is showing promise in preliminary trials in inhibiting the growth of breast, ovarian, prostate, and colon cancers, and may be able to help the body deal with bad cholesterol.
+The xanthohumol in hops is showing promise in preliminary trials in inhibiting the growth of breast, ovarian, prostate, and colon cancers, and may be able to help the body deal with LDL (bad) cholesterol.
 Researchers in Germany are hard at work developing a super beer that will maximize these healthful benefits.
-If you are interested is this aspect of hops, take a look at the Oregon State University fact page.
+If you are interested is this aspect of growing or using hops, take a look at the Oregon State University fact page.

 Growing Hops (Humulus lupulus)

 This plant needs a sunny spot with support.
 It will grow well along a wall, fence, or arbor.
-Hops like a rich soil that has been turned to a depth of 10 inches or more.
-Plant three feet apart in spring.
+Hops like rich, sandy soil that has been turned to a depth of 10 inches or more.
+This one goes down deep, so get out your spade.

 Propagating Hops

-Propagate hops by root division or cuttings.
-Sowing seeds can be problematical because gender can't be determined for two years or more.
+Propagate hops by root division (rhizomes) or cuttings.
+Sowing seeds can be problematical because gender can't be determined for a couple of years.

 Harvesting Hops